Does Your Brand Need a Refresh?

 As you grow, you may naturally expand your service offerings.
 Sometimes, it can feel a bit uncomfortable to cram such a diverse catalog of services under the same brand, especially if the services become more diverse or more loosely related.
 Look at your brand as a family and ask yourself if your identity needs to be structured to more clearly express unique service branches or sub-brands.
 This can be done through language and visual cues such as color and hierarchy.
 At the same time, you may also opt to re-evaluate your brand portfolio and shift to a family of brands.
 Either way, a rebrand or refresh may be in your best interest.

 You are trying to reach a new audience, or your audience has changed.

 Has your audience aged or otherwise evolved?
-Or perhaps you are trying to reach a new demographic that has long been elusive.
+Perhaps you are trying to reach a new demographic that has long eluded you.
 Does your brand speak to that audience?
-Is the language nuanced to appeal to the audience you are aspiring to connect with?
+Is the language of your brand nuanced to appeal to the audience you are aspiring to connect with?
 If not, it’s time to reassess.